G-1X48L403S6

 The UK rightly prides itself on the high standards of its medical professionals.
 However, we believe an essential component of their training is the experience of providing healthcare in resource-limited settings.
 In such environments, the abundance of facilities, equipment, and support systems that clinicians rely on in the UK are often absent.

-Trainee GPs can significantly benefit from the unique challenges and opportunities presented by working in low- and middle-income countries.
-While a few doctors already seek out these experiences independently, Mildmay aims to make this valuable opportunity available to all our trainee GPs.
+Trainee GPs, resident doctors and other clinicians can significantly benefit from the unique challenges and opportunities presented by working in low- and middle-income countries.
+While a few doctors already seek out these experiences independently, Mildmay aims to make this valuable opportunity available to all our trainees.

 The EdEx Programme’s benefits for clinicians in the UK

-The EdEx Programme provides UK clinicians with a unique opportunity to enhance their clinical skills by working in real-world conditions that differ significantly from those in the UK.
+The EdEx Programme provides UK clinicians; trainee doctors, nurses and health therapists, with a unique opportunity to enhance their clinical skills by working in real-world conditions that differ significantly from those in the UK.
 Participants gain hands-on experience treating patients in resource-limited environments, where access to high-quality healthcare is limited, and develop a deeper understanding of the challenges faced by local medical teams.

 Aligned with the Royal College of General Practitioners (RCGP) curriculum, the Programme supports clinicians in practising holistically, promoting health, and safeguarding.
 It also fosters the development of essential teamwork and leadership skills, key components of the NHS healthcare leadership model.